OctopusDeploy/OctopusDSC/README-cOctopusServer.md

 # cOctopusServer

+## Important note about usage statistics

+We had previously made an inadvertent representation with regard to the collection of usage statistics.
+We had called the parameter `AllowCollectionOfAnonymousUsageStatistics`, when in fact it is possible for us to link this usage to your license key.

+If this is enabled, we only collect aggregated feature usage statistics, such as number of projects, number of environments, number of machines etc. We never collect detailed information - things like names, descriptions, urls, variables etc are never collected.
+Please see [our docs](https://octopus.com/docs/administration/security/outbound-requests#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates) for full details on whats included.

+As this was a change we wanted to bring to your attention, we have bumped the major version number (to represent a breaking change) and renamed the parameter to allow you the chance to change the setting.

+If you wish to have your usage data deleted, please send us an email to <support@octopus.com> with the serial number from your license key and we will delete it from our database.

+We sincerely apologise for the mistake.

 ## Sample

 First, ensure the OctopusDSC module is on your `$env:PSModulePath`.
 Then you can create and apply configuration like this.